 You may have heard the urban legends surrounding them.
 However, earwigs despite creepy are perfectly harmless to humans.
 What is in danger of them, however, are your garden and houseplants as their diet is entirely plant-based.
 When temperatures start going down, they will seek out dark and damp spaces in your home and will most likely bring friends.

 Once inside they can be found in places such as the bathroom, basement, under the rug, inside cushions, in the laundry room, and inside plant pots.

 Thankfully the prevention is easy.
 All you need to do is dry clean clothes made from natural fibres and store them in ziplock bags so moths can’t get to the fabric.
-There are also a number of non-harmful repellents that you can put in your wardrobe.
+There are also several non-harmful repellents that you can put in your wardrobe.

 Silverfish are probably the first to rush toward your home in late summer/early autumn.
 You are probably noticing a tendency by now.
-Sliverfish also loves dank dark places protected from the elements they can slither into.
-If they have clothing and paper to munch on they are set for the winter.
+Silverfish also loves damp, dark places protected from the elements they can slither into.
+If they have clothing and paper to munch on, they are set for the winter.

 These critters are actually crustaceans.
 Yep.
 Closer to shrimp than to cockroaches.
 Like their sea cousins, they feed on decaying organic matter.
-They are a nuisance to crops, so an urban household may not be threatened by them unless you grow foodstuffs in your garden.
+They are a nuisance to crops, so they may not threaten an urban household unless you grow foodstuffs in your garden.

-Their behaviour habitat-wise is very similar to that of silverfish.
-Dark damp places.
-However, in winter they will just look for shelter where they will hibernate until spring.
+Their behaviour habitat-wise is very similar to that of silverfish—dark, damp places.
+However, in winter they will look for shelter where they will hibernate until spring.
 This could become troublesome if they also decide to use your home as breeding grounds.
 We suggest taking the same preventive measures as with silverfish to keep them out.